Helping Parents Support Their Child During the Treatment Process

-We want youth who are referred to Bridgeway Services to become productive members of society, but we need the input, time and commitment from parents/guardians to make that happen.
+We want the youth who are referred to Bridgeway Services to become productive members of society, but we need the input, time, and commitment from parents/guardians to make that happen.
 Find out how you can help and when you should contact Bridgeway below.
 For additional information, please visit our Resource Center.

 Active participation from parents/guardians during the treatment process has many benefits.
 At times, it may feel like your child’s behavior is beyond your control, but this can be an opportunity to strengthen your relationship by working together to overcome a challenging situation.
 You can accomplish this by: